Makerr-Studio/CentrifugalDustSeparator-/README.md

 <h2>Changelog:</h2><br>
 29-09-2024: Changed the README file to better explain the differend design folder.<br>
+28-09-2024: I did find out that a normal nut won't lock the impeller assembly for the long run.
+PLA will shrink/compress over time, and loosens the nut.
+Use a spring washer & lock nut instead!<br>
 14-09-2024: Added the REV2 files of the Y-pieces + brackeds.
 They need less material to print now by removing the needs for support.
 Thx @philreindl for the tip!<br>
 11-09-2024: In the folder <a target="_blank" rel="noopener noreferrer" href="MK2_EU/">MK2_EU</a> I added the Shaper files (.svg and also the .DXF's) and the Fusion archive files (.f3d) of the baseplate and cleat.<br>
 08-09-2024: Parts for the French Cleats added.
 Fusion file is in the making.
 Type of compresion tape added.<br>